 With Google Ads, the average CPC is $1.
 But to leverage that low cost, you need to work on your audience segmentation.
 If you don’t your ROI may be below what you want.

 Summary: Advertising budgets for each platform depends on several factors.
 On average, Google Ads cost less than LinkedIn Ads.
 If your B2B company has a tight budget, you may want to focus on a limited variety of LinkedIn ads instead of a broad range of Google Ads.

 What we mean is, it depends.
 The correct choice depends on your budget, product or service offered, marketing goals, and target audience.
-You should not assume that when you need a digital marketing campaign, Google Adwords is the only choice.
+You should not assume that when you need a digital marketing campaign, Google Analytics Adwords is the only choice.

 It’s critical to evaluate the market, understand who your buyer is, and make a data-driven decision about the best marketing platform to reach your well-defined goals.
 One type of company might do better with Google Ads, and another may find LinkedIn Ads preferable.